ibrahimjamil/portfolio/content/projects/ServerlessTask.md

 showInProjects: true
 ---

-An App to deploy RestAPI to AWS lambda using serverless architecture its an Upwork task got 5 star review.
+An App to deploy RestAPI to AWS lambda using serverless architectures its an Upwork task got 5 star review.